Tools Learn Login Sign up

 How They Work Together

-When someone receives an email claiming to be from your domain:
+When someone receives an email claiming to be from your domain, their mail server runs these checks in order:

-1. SPF Check: Is the sending server on the approved list?
+Is the sending server on your domain's approved list?

-4. Action: Based on your DMARC policy, deliver, quarantine, or reject
+Based on your DMARC policy, the receiver delivers, quarantines, or rejects the email.

 Important: DMARC requires "alignment" - the domain in the From address must match the domain that passed SPF or DKIM.
 This prevents clever attacks that pass individual checks but still spoof you.